 This dog is sometimes referred to as the Brittany spaniel.
 This dog traces its roots to France.
 This dog has a nice coat that offers a pleasant elegance.

 The Brittany is cheerful when in the presence of family members.
 Due to their reduced undercoat, they are easy to maintain with minimal grooming.

 When among people, this dog is respectful and will always give its people space to do whatever they need.

 The Britany has large ears that fall helplessly over the dog’s head on its sides.
 This dog weighs 45 pounds and can stand tall at 21 inches.

-The Broholmer, which is also known as the Danish Mastiff, traces its origin from Denmark.
-They are another type of intelligent dog that is easy to take care of.
+The Broholmer, also known as the Danish Mastiff, traces its origin to Denmark.
+They are another intelligent dog that is easy to take care of.

 If you establish a good relationship between you and the Broholmer, they can become very social.

 Broholmers are also known to be very protective of their family.
 This dog will not allow anyone to threaten its owner while in his or her presence.